How to Make a Mini DIY Tabletop Greenhouse

 In fact, check out my indoor plant garden project here!

-I see adorable tabletop greenhouses in high end plant boutiques and I love them.
+I see adorable tabletop greenhouses in high-end plant boutiques and I love them.

-How to Make a Mini Tabletop Greenhouse
+How to Make a DIY Greenhouse for Your Table

-I made this project for under $10!
+I made this project for under $10 using photo frames!

 The next time you walk down the photo frame aisle at a dollar store, be sure to grab an assortment of frames!.

-Here is what you need!
+Here is what you need to make your small greenhouse.

 Supplies